-Really, how much much could a lowlife of Twain's time—of ours—take of the machinations of pretentious women of the landed gentry seeking husbands of proper social standing in provincial Georgian England?
+Really, how much could a lowlife of Twain's time—or ours—take of the machinations of pretentious women of the landed gentry seeking husbands of proper social standing in provincial Georgian England?

-Other later authors were similarly turned off by Austen's parochial world of mild manners.
-Charlotte Brontë was among those who found it too confined and took literature out into the larger world.
+Some other later authors were also turned off by Austen's parochial world of mild manners.
+Charlotte Brontë and George Eliot were among female writers who found it too confined and who themselves took literature out into the larger world.

 The four novels she published to little acclaim from 1811 to 1815, plus two posthumous novels, have been continually in print ever since being rediscovered in the latter 1800s and have been continually adapted for films and television over the past century.

-In the twenty-first century we have Jane Austen book clubs, we have Jane Austen societies, we have festivals that recreate scenes from Jane Austen novels, we have zombie Jane Austen parodies, and we have movies that lift plots and characters from Jane Austen's two-hundred-year-old works in completely modern contexts to speak to young audiences.
+In the twenty-first century we have Jane Austen book clubs, we have Jane Austen societies, we have festivals that recreate scenes from Jane Austen novels, we have Jane Austen parodies involving zombies, and we have movies that lift plots and characters from Jane Austen's two-hundred-year-old works in completely modern contexts to speak to young audiences.

 It seems that Austen and her writing affect people today more than ever.
-For, however fussy and fine and, yes, feminine Austen's prose seems on the surface, her writing has a great, enduring strength.
+For, however fussy, fine and, yes, feminine Austen's prose seems on the surface, her writing has a great, enduring strength.
 Her observations have a sharp, incisive quality—a clear-eyed understanding of character—that other writers shy away from.

-More than that, Austen has a caustic humour, so dry at times that her detractors may miss it altogether.
+Austen also has a caustic humour, so dry at times that her detractors may miss it altogether.
 However fine and righteous her social paragons appear to some (think of Twain's quip about the "Kingdom of Heaven"), she undercuts them to bring them down to mundane levels.

-Her next and most popular novel, Pride and Prejudice (1813), uses a larger cast of five sisters to up the stakes in the love-versus-status struggle.
+Pride and Prejudice uses a larger cast of five sisters to up the stakes in the love-versus-status struggle.
 But it complicates the game by asking how we judge each other, how we discover the true natures of those we are drawn to.
 Austen's brilliant plotting keeps us turning pages as we follow events unfolding mainly from the perspective of the engaging, clever Elizabeth Bennet, watching her sisters choose wisely and foolishly, and learning as she does how misguided her own judgment is (the "prejudice" of the title) regarding the prideful Mr. Darcy.

 Of course, Austen's plots and settings are drawn from the milieu she is familiar with.
 And, of course, her characters act out their intercourse by the mores of Austen's own social circles.
 But she presents it with a critical eye and a satirical tone to raise the larger questions about romantic relationships that are still with us and will be for years to come.

-But enough people in this modern age of understatement are hungry for what Austen offers.
+But enough people in this age of understatement are hungry for what Austen offers.
 Not so much for the social minutiae of her novels, but for the explicit emotional and relationship issues.
-And Austen is not wallowing in them, as popular romance novels do, but exposing them critically.
+Austen is not wallowing in them, as so-called romance novels do, but exposing them critically.

 I would bet Mark Twain was secretly one of them.